 STATUS OF THIS DOCUMENT

-This is the Initial Report on Privacy & Proxy Services Accreditation Issues, prepared by ICANN staff for submission to the GNSO Council on ______ 2014.
+This is the Initial Report on Privacy & Proxy Services Accreditation Issues, prepared by ICANN staff for public comment and submission to the GNSO Council on ______ 2014.
 ICANN staff will prepare a Final Report following the Working Group’s review of the public comments received on this Initial Report.

 SUMMARY